Configuring OAuth providers

 Testing OAuth provider configurations

-Your configuration doesn’t undergo automatic validation, so it must be tested.
-You can test with a service account using the client credentials flow.
+Your configuration doesn’t undergo automatic validation, so it must be tested by creating an account mapping linked to your configured provider, then requesting a token for the mapped account.
+The following procedure walks you through creating a service account and requesting a token using the client credentials flow.

 Before you begin